Course Program of Study (CPOS)

 A program of study consists of courses required to complete a degree, inclusive of required coursework within the major/degree.
 The specific courses for a student are identified through IVC's degree evaluation tool (DegreeWorks).

-Starting in the Fall 2023 semester, taking classes that are not in your Course Program of Study for your officially declared major may result in a reduction to your overall financial aid package.
+Starting in the Fall 2023 semester, taking classes that are not in your Course Program of Study for your officially declared major may result in a reduction to your federal financial aid.

 What Types of Aid are Affected by CPOS?

-Disbursement of most financial aid programs (i.e., Pell Grant, SEOG, Work-Study, Cal Grant and Student Success Completion Grant) is based on coursework that counts toward the program of study.
-The California College Promise Grant (CCPG), which waives course fees for eligible California residents, is not subject to the same regulatory restrictions.
+Disbursement of federal financial aid programs (i.e., Pell Grant, SEOG, and Work-Study) is based on coursework that counts toward the program of study.
+State aid like Cal Grant and the California College Promise Grant (CCPG), which waives course fees for eligible California residents, is not subject to the same regulatory restrictions.

 Make it Count! – Utilize IVC's Counseling Services